-At the very least, they could use the exchange to set up another in what has been a series of get togethers.
-While most costars go back to their individual lives after filming wraps, only to cross paths at the occasional award show or West Hollywood valet line, the women of Friends get together on the regular.
-And they're continuously striving to have the rest of the sextet—Matt LeBlanc, Matthew Perry and David Schwimmer—join in.
+Because while the female half of the cast seems to hang out on the regular, they're continuously striving to have the rest of the sextet—Matt LeBlanc, Matthew Perry and David Schwimmer—join in.
 Noting their disparate lives and shooting schedules, Kudrow joked during a 2015 appearance at Vulture Festival that they're "constantly" throwing out potential dates.
 "It's crazy," she says of the six-person coordination, "but it's sweet that we're trying, isn't it?"

-Any amount of scheduling and rescheduling is worth the effort.
-"We spent 10 years together, almost every day," she reminisced in an interview with The Guardian that same year.
+Their hang some 20 months ago was the culmination of years of effort—and it was totally worth it.
+"We spent 10 years together, almost every day," Kudrow reminisced in a 2015 interview with The Guardian.
 "We all went through something significant together, and that's a strong bond.
 As you get older, you realize, oh, you don't have that with just about everybody."

 Almost from the jump, the cast was an insular group.
-Shooting from freshman comedy to literal must-see-TV as the anchor of NBC's weighty Thursday night lineup was a heady experience for a collection of young, more-or-less previously-unknown stars.
-And in a pre-Instagram world it was hard to predict the glare that would be directed on their personal lives.
+Skyrocketing from freshman comedy to literal must-see-TV as the anchor of NBC's weighty Thursday night lineup was a heady experience for a collection of young, largely unknown stars.
+And in a pre-Instagram world it was hard to predict just how much that level of attention would affect their lives.

 "It's scary, it's jarring, it's not what you thought it would be," Kudrow admitted at Vulture's event.
 "And then, thank god, there were six of us together at the same time going through it."

-Perhaps it was a prescient knowledge of what was to come.
-Or, more likely, a director's desire to have the cast of a show based on friendship truly jell, but the costars felt obligated to live up to their sitcom's premise.
+Perhaps it was prescient knowledge of what was to come.
+Or, more likely, director James Burrow's desire to have the cast of a show based on friendship truly jell, but the costars made it a priority to live up to their sitcom's premise.

-"I think it was unspoken but we instinctively felt like we need to be friends, we need get along, we need to connect," Kudrow recalled on NBC's Must See TV: An All-Star Tribute to James Burrows in 2016.
-So the famed director nudged them in the right direction: "We started playing poker and Jimmy gave us his room so we could have a bigger hangout room for us."
+"I think it was unspoken but we instinctively felt like we need to be friends, we need to get along, we need to connect," Kudrow recalled on NBC's Must See TV: An All-Star Tribute to James Burrows in 2016.
+So Burrows nudged them in the right direction: "We started playing poker and Jimmy gave us his room so we could have a bigger hangout room for us."

 Soon, the girls were getting together for lunch "every single day," Cox recalled on the special, "and we ate the same food—a Jennifer salad."
 (For inquiring minds, that would be a Cobb, but with turkey bacon and garbanzo beans.)
 Noted Aniston, "We fell in love with each other and wanted to hang out."

-Both she and Perry have gone on-record saying that just maybe they should have eked out a few more seasons.
+Both she and Perry have gone on-record saying that just maaaaaybe they should have eked out a few more seasons.
 "I find myself sort of reminiscing about about how much fun the show was, and the hours that we worked.
-You know, you can see how much we laughed and everything," Perry revealed during a joint appearance on CNN's Piers Morgan Tonight, adding that when asked to reminisce by The Hollywood Reporter, "I found myself saying, 'If I had a time machine, I would like to go back to 2004 and not have stopped."
+You know, you can see how much we laughed and everything," Perry revealed, interviewing Kudrow as the guest host on a 2013 episode of CNN's Piers Morgan Tonight.
+As a matter of fact, he continued to Kudrow, that when he'd been asked to talk about the experience with The Hollywood Reporter, "I found myself saying, 'If I had a time machine, I would like to go back to 2004 and not have stopped."

 Kudrow may have signed up for that particular ride.
 "If it were up to us, like, individually, oh, I would keep going," she said.
 "There would have come a time anyway when someone would have said, 'We've had enough.'
 But why not have fun until they do?"

-Nostalgia on the part of two of the show's leads led to the obvious question: Why not forget the time machine and just sign on for a reunion?
-It's something fans have been clamoring for pretty much since the day the finale aired in 2004—a request that's only grown more fervent now that Hollywood has turned reviving old hits into its favorite pastime.
+Which was a large driver in deciding to sign on for more good times.
+It's something fans have been clamoring for pretty much since the day the finale aired in 2004—a request that only grew more fervent now that Hollywood has turned reviving old hits into its favorite pastime.

-That's not to say the cast is opposed to one-off trips down memory lane.
-There was the time Cox and Kudrow crushed a round of Friends trivia on a 2016 episode of CBS' Celebrity Name Game.
-The time she and Aniston competed to deliver the most inventive curse words during a 2014 appearance on Jimmy Kimmel Live!
+They've already done a few one-off trips down memory lane.
+There was the one where Cox and Kudrow crushed a round of Friends trivia on a 2016 episode of CBS' Celebrity Name Game.
+The time Kudrow and Aniston competed to deliver the most inventive curse words during a 2014 appearance on Jimmy Kimmel Live!
 And of course the one where they all indulged Kimmel in a little fan fiction.

-Kudrow agrees, calling time spent with her costars as "heaven," outings filled with competing jokes and nonstop laughter.
-(Oh, to be a fly on that well-appointed wall.)
+Kudrow agrees, calling time spent with her costars as "heaven," their outings filled with competing jokes and nonstop laughter.

-When they're not taking turns guesting on each other's shows (both Kudrow and Aniston made appearances on Cox's comedy Cougar Town while Cox took a turn on the Kudrow-produced Who Do You Think You Are?), they're turning turning up simply to celebrate each other.
+When they're not guesting on each other's shows (both Kudrow and Aniston made appearances on Cox's comedy Cougar Town while Cox took a turn on the Kudrow-produced Who Do You Think You Are?), they're turning up simply to celebrate each other.

-Holding down their outdoor table well past 1 a.m., "Everyone was in high spirits, laughing and telling stories," said one onlooker.
+Feting Cox on her birthday a few years back, Aniston and Kudrow (along with Jennifer Meyer, Sara Foster, Molly McNearney and Jason Bateman) held court at an outdoor table well past 1 a.m.
+"Everyone was in high spirits, laughing and telling stories," said one onlooker.
 "They were having such a great time."